yuekaizhang/dynamo/docs/guides/dynamo_deploy/operator_deployment.md

 ## Deployment Steps

-### 1. Login to Dynamo Server
+### 1. Login to Dynamo Cloud

-First, configure your environment and login to the Dynamo server:
+First, configure your environment and login to the Dynamo cloud:

 ```bash
 # Set your project root directory